A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: REAL DATA APPLICATION

 \section{REAL DATA APPLICATION}

 Our research interest lies in analyzing recovery outcomes among older adults who experienced a hip fracture.
 Notably, hip fracture is widely recognized as one of the most debilitating injuries in older populations, often leading to a cascade of aging-related complications, such as disability, functional decline, loss of independence, reduced quality of life, and increased mortality \citep{beaupre2005recovery}.
-However, recovery trajectories vary considerably among patients, reflecting substantial heterogeneity in post-fracture outcomes \citep{dakhil2023longitudinal, falvey2023associations}.
-Therefore, it is important to identify potential ``driven" factors that may partially explain poor recovery and help guide targeted interventions.
+However, recovery trajectories vary considerably among patients, reflecting substantial heterogeneity in post-fracture outcomes \citep{falvey2023associations}.
+Therefore, it is important to identify potential driving factors that may partially explain poor recovery and help guide targeted interventions.

-\textbf{Cohort, outcome, and exposure}.
+\textbf{Study cohort, treatment, and outcome}.
 To maximize the utility of large-scale Medicare-linked data while acknowledging patient-level heterogeneity, our analysis specifically focuses on a minority subgroup: Black older adults who have been shown to have worse outcomes after hip fracture in general, but are largely unrepresented in major clinical studies making inference to more variable patient-centered outcomes difficult \citep{dy2016racial}.
-Moreover, we focused on evaluating the potential differential impact of two common treatments for hip fracture: open reduction with internal fixation (OR/IF, $A=1$) vs hip arthroplasty (HA, $A=0$).
-A recent literature found that hip arthroplasty was associated with more favorable outcomes than internal fixation, particularly regarding postoperative functional scoring and reoperation \citep{cui2020choice}.
-However, the substantial clinical heterogeneity among hip fracture survivors highlights the need to identify moderators that drive variation in surgical outcomes, motivating our investigation into the heterogeneity of treatment effects.
+We evaluated the potential differential impact of two common treatments for hip fracture: open reduction with internal fixation (OR/IF, $A=1$) vs hip arthroplasty (HA, $A=0$).
+Previous evidence suggests that HA has been associated with more favorable outcomes than internal fixation, particularly for postoperative functional scores and reoperation \citep{cui2020choice}.
+However, the substantial clinical heterogeneity among hip fracture survivors highlights the need to identify moderators that drive variation in surgical outcomes, motivating our investigation into the HTEs.
+The outcome was Days at Home (DAH), a patient-centered measure related to the concept of ``aging in place" that has been widely used in prior studies \citep{falvey2023associations, mutchie2023associations, shen2024analyzing}.
+DAH was defined as the number of days alive minus the total number of days spent in hospitals, skilled nursing facilities, hospital observation, and emergency department visits.
+To capture extremely unfavorable recovery, we defined the outcome $Y=1$ if total DAH was fewer than $10$ days or death occurred within 12 months after hip fracture, and $Y=0$ otherwise.
+The 2017 cohort, drawn from a 20\% national random sample of beneficiaries available to our team, served as the target dataset.
+Seven historical cohorts from 2010–2016, drawn from 5\% national random samples available to our collaborator, served as source datasets.